gleb-pp/edhub/content/docs/2025/edhub/week2.md

 After a meeting with TA on June 12, we were recommended to conduct a more detailed market analysis of similar products to identify useful features we want to implement in our project and gaps we want to fill.

-### Google Classroom

-**Advantages (what we wnat to take):**
+We analyzed the 3 popular LMSs (Google Classroom, Moodle, and Stepik) and concluded that none of them are suitable for quick setup and easy use by school teachers.
+Based on the market, we wrote out the functionality of EdHub and compared it with existing solutions:

-- user-friendly design
+- user-friendly design (implemented in Google Classroom and Stepik, Moodle is hard to evaluate)
-- easy and quick setup (every user can create a course in 1 minute)
+- easy and quick setup (implemented in Google Classroom, lacking in Stepik and Moodle)
-- easy customization of criteria for each task
+- easy customization of criteria for each task (implemented in Google Classroom and Stepik, lacking in Moodle)
-- completely free functionality
+- completely free functionality (implemented in Google Classroom and Moodle, lacking in Stepik)

-**Disadvantages (what we wnat to fix):**

-- no parental access
+- parental access (lacking in Google Classroom, Moodle, and Stepik)
-- no support for course evaluation in general
-- no attendance tracking mechanism
-- no local hosting option (for data secutiry)

-### Moodle LMS

-**Advantages (what we wnat to take):**

-- attendance tracking mechanism
-- flexible customization of the course evaluation formula
+- flexible customization of the course evaluation formula (implemented in Moodle and Stepik, lacking in Google Classroom)
-- completely free functionality

-**Disadvantages (what we wnat to fix):**

-- сomplexity of setup (requires configuration at the organization level)
-- no parental access
-- no global servers (you always have to host your own)
-- a lot of unnecessary functionality that complicates the design
-- no customization of criteria for evaluating assignments

-### Stepik

-**Advantages (what we wnat to take):**

-- user-friendly design
-- easy and quick setup
-- easy customization of criteria for each task

-**Disadvantages (what we wnat to fix):**

-- restrictions on course creation (at least 1 module and at least 9 lessons **must be** created)
-- no parental access
-- no attendance tracking mechanism
+- attendance tracking mechanism (implemented in Moodle, lacking in Google Classroom and Stepik)
+- global servers (implemented in in Google Classroom and Stepik, lacking in Moodle)
-- no local hosting option (for data secutiry)
+- local hosting option (implemented in Moodle, lacking in Google Classroom and Stepik)
-- paid invitation of additional teachers
-- paid attachments upload
-- paid student report card

 ## Management: Plans & Prioritized backlog